ggashish/Makoda/README.md

 # Makoda
-A simple discord bot that helps you getting started within discord.py
+A simple discord bot that helps you getting started within discord.py with asyncpg & tortoise-orm